-Of the 74 housing units in the significant increase area of the Future (2028) Proposed Action noise contour, five single-family units have been previously sound insulated.
-This leaves 69 dwelling units that are to be mitigated in the following manner.
+Of the 78 housing units in the significant increase area of the Future (2028) Proposed Action noise contour, eight single-family units and three multi-family units have been previously sound insulated.
+This leaves 67 housing units that are to be mitigated in the following manner.
 In order to be eligible for sound insulation the interior noise levels must be at DNL 45 dB or above.
 For the purposes of mitigating the significant noise increases, the following actions would occur:

-- Offer to sound insulate 26 single-family housing units - Offer to sound insulate two two-family housing units - Offer to sound insulate 21 multi-family housing units - Offer 20 manufactured/mobile housing units acquisition.
-Since mobile homes cannot be effectively sound insulated because of the nature of the home to be able to be moved from place to place, the owners of the 20 mobile homes within the area of 1.5 dB increase within the DNL 65 dB noise contour for the Future (2028) Proposed Action would be given an offer for acquisition and residents would be offered relocation assistance per the Uniform Relocation Assistance and Real Property Acquisition Act.
+- Offer to sound insulate 27 single-family housing units - Offer to sound insulate four two-family housing units - Offer to sound insulate 17 multi-family housing units - Offer 19 manufactured/mobile housing units acquisition.
+Since mobile homes cannot be effectively sound insulated because of the nature of the home to be able to be moved from place to place, the owners of the 19 mobile homes within the area of 1.5 dB increase within the DNL 65 dB noise contour for the Future (2028) Proposed Action would be given an offer for acquisition and residents would be offered relocation assistance per the Uniform Relocation Assistance and Real Property Acquisition Act.
 TAA has effectively relocated other mobile home parks in the past under 14 C.F.R.
 Part 150.